finaldie/skull/README.md

 s1-get_resp added
 service api get added successfully
 ```
-After that, use service APIs defined in `skullcpp/service.h` from a module to communicate with service :)
+After that, use service APIs defined in `skullcpp/service.h` from a module to communicate with the service :)

 ## Share your Service and Import from Others
 Service is designed for sharing, each service is built for one single purpose or solving a specific problem, share to others, help people to build their project easier than ever.

 ## How to Check Counters
-Currently, the [AdminModule][1] is a builtin module in skull, just connect to port `7759`:
+Currently, the [AdminModule][1] is a builtin module in _Skull_, just connect to port `7759`:
 ```console
 final@ubuntu: ~>telnet 0 7759
 Trying 0.0.0.0...